werf/lockgate/README.md

 )
 ```

-All cooperating processes should use the same kubernetes-params.
-In this example locks data will be stored in the Namesapce "myns" ConfigMap "mycm".
+All cooperating processes should use the same Kubernetes params.
+In this example, locks data will be stored in the `mycm` ConfigMap in the `myns` namespace.

-### Http locker
+### HTTP locker

-This locker uses lockgate http server to organize locks and allows distributed locking over multiple hosts.
+This locker uses lockgate HTTP server to organize locks and allows distributed locking over multiple hosts.

-Create http locker as follows:
+Create a HTTP locker as follows:

 ```
 import "github.com/werf/lockgate"